 Once your media loads in the editor, you can resize it for the correct aspect ratio.
-Click the “9:16” option in the left panel to set it on a 9:16 canvas.
-Then, choose the color of the background (black or white).
+Click the “9:16” option in the bottom panel to set it on a 9:16 canvas.

-If you uploaded a video, you can Trim the video to clip out the section that you want to include.
+If you uploaded a video, you can Trim the video to clip out the section that you want to include using the Timeline below the video preview.
 This is useful for meeting time requirements; Instagram Stories, for example, only allows videos up to 15 seconds long.

 With this technique, you can kick off an IGTV channel or post promotions on an Instagram Story.
 Small businesses, artists, and social media influencers can benefit from reusing existing videos rather than filming new ones.